Facebook's next growth engines still warming up

-SAN FRANCISCO Facebook Inc has a message for Wall Street: Don't expect new revenue streams anytime soon.
+SAN FRANCISCO, April 23 Facebook Inc has a message for Wall Street: Don't expect new revenue streams anytime soon.

 The world's No. 1 Internet social network delivered its strongest revenue growth in several years during the first quarter, as its mobile ad business gained steam.